soundasleep/jevon.org/wiki/vegan-mushroom-risotto.md

 # Add arborio rice, fry briefly
 # Add wine, let it simmer briefly
 # Turn pan heat down to ~half
-# Slowly add vegetable stock, half a cup at a time; let it simmer until the risotto has the texture and movement of "lava"
+# Slowly add simmering vegetable stock, half a cup at a time, stirring; let the rice simmer until the risotto has the texture and movement of "lava"
 # Continue until almost all vegetable stock is added
 # Finally, add mushrooms and remaining vegetable stock.
 Also add a bit more oil to improve the texture and taste
 # Optionally add parmesan, salt or pepper